How Often to Change Lower Unit Oil

 Changing the oil on time avoids costly repairs.
 Engine wear and failure are often due to old or contaminated oil.
 Small investments in maintenance lead to big savings in the long run.

-Curious about Kayak Fishing?
-We've got more info in this linked article.
+Want to learn more about Kayak Fishing?
+This post could provide more insights.
 How to Put a Trolling Motor on a Kayak

 Understanding Lower Unit Oil